-Did you know that each life insurance company uses its own life insurance weight chart?
+Did you know that each life insurer has its own weight chart they use for life insurance medical underwriting?

 It’s true, and if you end up with the wrong insurer, you will end up paying more for life insurance than you should!

 How to Get Your Best Life Insurance Rate Based on Your Weight

 How to get your best life insurance rate based on your weight.

 Make sure you know your current height and weight.
 This is especially important if you are trying to qualify for the best rate classes as underwriting will strictly enforce their guidelines.

 For most companies, if the weight change is 10 pounds or more, underwriters want to know why.
 Most life insurers will average your weight over the past 12 months if there has been a recent change.

 Each life insurer publishes its guidelines for preferred best, preferred, standard plus and standard rate classes.
 Ask for the cutoffs based on your height and weight so you know which life insurer is best for you.